jnozzi/cocoadev.com/markdown/OpeningAnImageFromAFile.md

 I am trying to open an image from a file using a standard open dialog and using the resulting path in an -initWithContentsOfFile method.
-When I test the General/NSImage that I just created with -isValid I get 'NO'.
+When I test the NSImage that I just created with -isValid I get 'NO'.

 What might I be doing wrong?
 ----